Ali Mohammed Khan

 Ali Muhammad Khan (c.
-1707 – 15 September 1748) was the founder of the Kingdom of Rohilkhand, and progenitor of the Rohilla dynasty.
+1707 – 15 September 1748), born as Prem Singh Nain, was the founder of the Kingdom of Rohilkhand, and progenitor of the Rohilla dynasty.
 He succeeded his foster father, Daud Khan Barech, as chief of the Rohillas at the age of fourteen, and was generally regarded as a non-oppressive ruler to the masses.
-He was well regarded for his political ability, and was granted the right to use India's highest insignia, the Mahseer, by Mughal Emperor Muhammad Shah.
+He was granted the right to use India's highest insignia, the Mahseer, by Mughal Emperor Muhammad Shah.

 His early death led to the regency of Hafiz Rahmat Khan Barech, despite Rehmat Khan's solemn oath on the Quran to fulfill the dying Ali Muhammad's will.

 Early life

-Ali Muhammad Khan, originally named Prem Singh, was born around 1707 into a Jat family.
+Ali Muhammad Khan, originally named Prem Singh Nain, was born around 1707 into a Jat family.
 (Note: Abdur Rashid notes that while the rest of the sources describe him as a Jat, one source states that he was an Ahir.
 Jos J. L. Gommans also notes that he is mostly described as a Jat or an Ahir in contemporary sources.
 Iqbal Husain states, "It is acknowledged on all hands that 'Ali Muḥammad Khan was not an Afghan.
 That he was a Saiyed is at best dubious; that he was a Jat, or of some other local peasant caste is more than probable.")
-As a child, he was captured by Daud Khan, the Barech chief, during a conflict with rival Zamindars.
+As a child, he was captured by Daud Khan Barech, the Barech chief, during a conflict with rival Zamindars.
 Impressed by the boy, Daud chose to adopt him, convert him to Islam, and give him a new name.

 According to the Inradus Sa'adat, Ali was a Hanafi Muslim belonging to the Qadiri Sufi Order, which was considered by them to be more closer to pure Islam than any other mystic order prevailing in India.